Value,

 Translating between teams that don't speak the same language is my happy place.
 Leadership needs someone to explain the strategy without making everyone's eyes glaze over.
 Engineers need someone to tell leadership what's realistic.
 I get upstream and get forensic, often in the same meeting.

-When I do my job well decisions start getting made.
+When I do my job well, decisions start getting made.
 The thing holds.
 People stop talking past each other.
-In work like this success is nothing is going wrong.
+In work like this success is that nothing is going wrong.
 There should be more awards for the fires that didn't start.

 Discipline